 |Home | Contact Us | Site Map | Shopping Cart|

-Dr. Gai began working with PAWS in 2001.
-She is dedicated to providing excellent quality, compassionate veterinary care to all of PAWS' animals and spends a minimum of two days a week on site.
-She is on call for emergencies 24/7, and is an integral part of PAWS' animal care and management team.
+Dr. Gai began working with PAWS in 2001, and is our Director of Veterinary Services.
+Dedicated to providing excellent quality, compassionate veterinary care to all of PAWS' animals, she oversees our veterinary program and is an integral member of PAWS' management and animal care team.

 Dr. Gai was the head veterinarian for the Micke Grove Zoo from 2002-2009, and has also been providing veterinary care to sanctuaries, wildlife rehabilitation centers, and select private clients in northern California since 2001.